9. Cluster nodes

 CPU usage A diagram represents CPU usage (cores) - time graph.
 The usage is displayed in fractions according to left vertical axis.

 Network connection speed A diagram represents connection speed (bytes) - time graph.
-Blue graph (TX) represents "transceiving" speed.
+Blue graph (TX) represents "transmit" speed.
 Red graph (RX) represents "receive" speed.
-Drop-down at the top of the section allows changing connection protocol.

 File system load Represents all the disks of the machine and their loading.